 - Brown – Brown lenses help bring out the contrast of the targets and work well in bright conditions to help reduce the strain on your eyes.
 Brown lenses are popular among hunters to help reduce eye strain and keep them alert.

 Remember accidents happen when you least expect it.
-It is better to be ahead of the situation by having your eyes protected with high quality shooting safety glasses.
-Picking high quality shooting safety glasses is not a matter of personal preference unless you are considering its style or lens color.
+It is better to be ahead of the situation by having your eyes protected with high-quality shooting safety glasses.
+Picking high-quality shooting safety glasses is not a matter of personal preference unless you are considering their style or lens color.
 The reason why you are looking into glasses to wear while you are shooting is to be able to protect your eyes in the first place, therefore picking out a pair that will do a good job at protecting your eyes from the dangers of shooting should be a priority.